 Greetings!!
 I’m Heike Krüsemann, a PhD researcher at the University of Reading.

 My project is on German in the UK.
 It explores how German-learning is conceptualised and represented in public and private discourses, and the relationship with learner motivation.
-German in the UK is in crisis, even more so than other modern foreign languages, and if we want to do what’s going on we need to start looking at what goes on at school-level, when choices are first made.
+German in the UK is in crisis, even more so than other modern foreign languages, and if we want to find out what’s going on we need to start looking at learner motivation at school-level, when language choices are made.

 Specifically, I’ll be looking at language used around German as a school subject in the UK.
 How do the media portray the subject of German?
 How do learners and teachers talk about it?
 How does this reflect their attitudes and beliefs, and where do those beliefs come from?
 And, most importantly, is there a relationship between those public and private discourses, and again between those and the uptake of German in secondary schools?My PhD supervisors are Professor Suzanne Graham and Dr Melani Schröter; many thanks go to the University of Reading for supporting my project through a scholarship.